stripe/stripe-commercetools-connect-app/README.md

 1. **STRIPE_WEBHOOK_ID**: Unique identifier of a Webhook Endpoint in Stripe.

 2. **STRIPE_WEBHOOK_SIGNING_SECRET**: Signing secret of a Webhook Endpoint in Stripe.

+#### Considerations about the Webhook Endpoint
+Before installing the connector, it is necessary to create a Webhook Endpoint in Stripe (using a dummy URL).
+Once created, the ID and Signing Secret can be retrieved from the Stripe Console.
+This Webhook Endpoint will be updated during the post-deploy script after the connector has been deployed.
+It's important to set the correct values in the variables so the events are sent to the connector and can be accepted.

 ## Development Guide